 Policy 8G.
-Site Provision for Travelling Showpeople SA objectives that are not relevant to this policy 2, 4-7, 10, 11, 13 SA objective Imp act of policy 1.
-To improve health and well-being within the District and reduce inequalities in health.
+Site Provision for Travelling Showpeople SA objectives that are not relevant to this policy 2, 4-7, 10, 11, 13 SA objective Impact of policy To improve health and well-being within the District and reduce inequalities in health.
 0 The policy aims to provide a replacement site for Travelling Showpeople who are being displaced from their existing site.
 It aims to maintain their housing and health.
-To ensure that the housing needs of all residents and communities are met 0 8.
-To protect and enhance landscape and townscape 0 The replacement site is well screened.
-It is currently industrial premises.
+3. To ensure that the housing needs of all residents and communities are met 0 nousing and nealth.
+8. To protect and enhance landscape and townscape 0 The replacement site currently hosts burnt-out buildings and unauthorised tipping.
 9.To conserve & enhance the District's biodiversity and geodiversity 0?
 The replacement site is adjacent to Burlish Top and Vicarage Farm Heath local nature reserve, and across the road from Vicarage Farm Heath local wildlife site.
 The impact is likely to be minor at most.
-12. To maintain the integrity of the Green Belt within the District.
-0 The replacement site is in the greenbelt, but is currently industrial premises, so the overall impact is neutral.
-Possible mitigation Add a requirement that any development proposal should be for no more land than pecessary for
+12. To maintain the integrity of the Green Belt within the District. - The site is in the greenbelt and is currently disused wasteland.
+Development of the area as a residential site and storage would affect the integrity of the Green Belt.